Hi, I'm David.

 Film

 So there I was with some video skills and a video camera, so I thought, "Why not try shooting a film?"
 As it turned out, I loved filmmaking even more than magic, and my second obssession was born.
 I've made dozens of films over the years, but one of my favorites is a fine art piece, Portrait of Macerata.
-I made this short film of an Italian hilltown where I studied for a summer.
+I made this short film of an Italian hilltown where I studied for the summer in 2012.
 It has been viewed a hundred and fifty thousand times the last I checked, mostly by Italians.

 Portrait of Macerata from David Kong on Vimeo.